SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

     from spikeinterface.full as si

     # Suppose `sorting_analyzer` has been computed with spike amplitudes:
-    # Select units you are interested in vizulazing.
+    # Select units you are interested in visualizing
     unit_ids = ...

     # Compute noise_cutoff: